Want a little help with math, writing, or a particular class? Sometimes, all it takes is a chat and another approach to the material.

 If you’ve taken these steps and still believe you need help, then you should complete our tutor request form.

 Once we’ve found a tutor for you, we’ll contact you via campus email.
 Then you and your tutor can determine when, where, and how often you’d like to meet: it’s up to you!
+Note: at present, tutors will be providing online support to students.

 Having a Tutor